DexterLagan/auto-search/README.md

 # auto-search
-A tiny Web browser that automatically searches U.S. Google for the contents of your clipboard.
+A tiny Web browser that automatically searches Google for the contents of your clipboard.
 Handy for quickly looking up a word you just copied from any application.

 <b>Features:</b>
 - tiny (main executable is just 2MB);